 - Double Standard: Guys that RP mostly girls are seen as creepy.
 However, it's perfectly alright for a girl to RP mostly guys.
 Slash ships are treated much differently by the RP base at large (and much more common) than femslash, as well.

 - Fan Nickname: "Spooky jamjar" has become the shorthand for Ontological Mystery / Closed Circle as an RP setting.
-Stems from a secret that was submitted to roleplaysecrets, in which one of the complaint options was "games set in a spooky jamjar."
+Stems from a secret that was submitted to roleplaysecrets, in which one of the complaints was "games set in a spooky jamjar."

 - First Girl Wins: Characters don't often date around, but tend to settle down with the first person they hook up with.

 - From Clones to Genre: From the get-go.
 They're not Sages of Chaos clones, they're multifandom dressing rooms.
 They're not Island RP clones, they're jamjars.
 They're not Drama Drama Duck clones, they're reverse jamjars or nexus games.
 They're not The Sky Tides clones, they're plot-heavy AU games.
 They're not Dangan Roleplay clones, they're short-term, small-cast mystery games (or "murdergames".)
 And so on.
 Some of the older examples (like Sages and Island) have been almost forgotten, and their legacy stubbornly remains in the genres they built, which arose from other games ripping them off.